Icons/Arrow

 1. Filing nomination forms

-Persons wishing to run for one of the 103 elected positions, whether for a political party or as an independent candidate, must meet the required conditions and submit their nomination by the deadline set by Law.
+Persons wishing to run for the elected position of the by-election, whether for a political party or as an independent candidate, must meet the required conditions and submit their nomination between November 3 and 17 at 4:30 p.m.

 2. Notice of Entry on the List of Electors